GeoCat/qgis-bridge-plugin/docs/source/index.rst

 MapServer.
 Bridge also offers the option to export metadata, symbology and/or data to your local computer as files.

 This plugin has been developed by `GeoCat <http://geocat.net.>`_.
-Bridge is not an ESRI® product.
 GeoCat focuses on the development, customization and support of cutting-edge geospatial software, especially geospatial catalog software on both server and desktop.
 GeoCat provides all-in-one solutions for the Spatial Data Infrastructure